RLJ Lodging Trust (RLJ) Shares Up Despite Recent Market Volatility - News Heater

 RLJ’s Market Performance

-RLJ stock saw an increase of 3.28% in the past week, with a monthly gain of 11.41% and a quarterly increase of 12.67%.
-The volatility ratio for the week is 2.38%, and the volatility levels for the last 30 days are 2.18% for RLJ Lodging Trust (RLJ).
-The simple moving average for the last 20 days is 4.46% for RLJ stock, with a simple moving average of 8.14% for the last 200 days.
+RLJ stock saw an increase of 5.89% in the past week, with a monthly gain of 12.31% and a quarterly increase of 18.58%.
+The volatility ratio for the week is 2.88%, and the volatility levels for the last 30 days are 2.36% for RLJ Lodging Trust (RLJ).
+The simple moving average for the past 20 days is 7.64% for RLJ’s stock, with a 14.52% simple moving average for the past 200 days.

 Analysts’ Opinion of RLJ